 The power of social capital and community building

 Many religious institutes have meaningful social capital.
-Their longstanding presence in their communities and strong relationships position them to bring people together, build trust, and create networks of support.
-This type of capital can be more influential than financial resources.
-Religious members often hold deep relational authority in their communities; they can convene conversations others cannot and draw in people who would otherwise remain on the outskirts of the conversation.
+Their longstanding presence in the civic community and strong relationships position them to bring people together, build trust, and create networks of support.
+This type of capital can be as or more influential than financial resources.
+Religious members often hold deep relational influence in their communities; they can convene conversations others cannot and draw in people who would otherwise remain outside of the conversation.
+This positions them as community organizers who listen deeply, walk with people, build relationships across differences, and work with others for the common good.

 Partnership as a pathway to impact